SoftedCo/SoftedCo.github.io/CrazyGamesDeveloperToolKit/README.md

 CrazyGames logo added.
 ### Alpha 14
 Open documentation button is now working.
+### Alpha 15
+Ad break state detector was moved to the new state function.
 ## Beta State (Functionality)
 ### Beta 1
 Not out yet.